Shell64/MajorisLang/README.md

 ```

 * Note 1: Functions can have a maximum of 127 arguments or compiler will error.
 * Note 2: Functions can be overloaded if declared twice, but must return the same datatype.
+At least one argument must be different or compile will error.
 * Note 3: Functions with no return, ```void``` must be specified.

 #### 11. Function declaration inside structs and operator overload: